testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

   Your browser does not support the video tag.
 </video>

 Level 1 proved relatively straightforward—the algorithm consistently discovered the underground pipe shortcut that bypasses most of the level's obstacles.
-Wait to go Mario!
+Excellent work, Mario!

 ## Finding a path to complete Level 2